-Third Newton's Law of Mechanics
+Newton's Third Law of Mechanics

-• Action and Reactin Forces
+• Action and Reaction Forces

 • The concept of opposing forces

-• Simple Experiment
+• Simple Demonstration

-• Action and Reactin Forces
+• Action and Reaction Forces

 Newton's third law states that when two bodies interact, they always exert equal and opposite forces on each other.
 This law is commonly known as the law of action and reaction.
 For example, a book lying on a table produces a downward force equal to its weight on the table.
 The third law states that the table exerts equal and opposite force on the book.
 The opposite force occurs because the weight of the book causes an invisible deformation of the table, which pushes the book upwards like a compressed spring.
 (Figure 2.)